The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 Note: For more information about this type of failure, see the vSphere SDK documentation.

-- In the event that this is the result of a communication issue between the ESXi host and the vCenter Server.
-If the ESX host is still responsive to user interaction you may also observe events similar to the following in the /var/log/vmware/vpxa.log files in the ESX or ESXi host.
-Here is a sample of the events that may be reported:
+- If this issue occurs due to a communication issue between the ESXi host and the vCenter Server, but the host is still responsive to user interaction, you may see events similar to these in the /var/log/vmware/vpxa.log files:

 Failed to bind heartbeat socket (-1).
 Using any IP.